Benidorm: Climate

-Benidorm has a hot semi-arid climate (Köppen: BSh) with mild winters and hot summers.
-The city receives slightly more than 300 mm in precipitation per year and the wettest season is the mid-late autumn, which prevents it from being classified as Mediterranean.
-It enjoys more than 2,800 hours of sunshine per year and the average annual temperature is around 18.8 C. The typical maximum temperatures during winter average around 17 C, while the typical lows average around 8 C. The temperature oscillation is small, being even smaller during summers, during the summer the maximum temperatures normally range from 28 to 32 °C while the lows range from 20 to 24 °C. In almost all of the summer months the average city minimum temperatures at night remain above 20 °C (68 °F), a phenomenon referred to as tropical night.
+Benidorm has a hot semi-arid climate (Köppen: BSh) with mild winters and hot sultry summers.
+The city receives slightly less than 300 mm in precipitation per year and the wettest season is the mid-late autumn.
+It enjoys more than 3000 hours of sunshine per year and the average annual temperature is around 18.8 C. The typical maximum temperatures during winter average around 17 C, while the typical lows average around 8 C. The temperature oscillation is small, being even smaller during summers, during the summer the maximum temperatures normally range from 28 to 32 °C while the lows range from 20 to 24 °C. In almost all of the summer months the average city minimum temperatures at night remain above 20 °C (68 °F), a phenomenon referred to as tropical night.
+It is also common during the summer for humidity levels to be high, increasing the feeling of stuffy and sticky weather, which consequently increases the heat index.